HTTP-RPC/Kilo/README.md

 > ```
 > GET (values: [double]) -> double
 > ```

+Note that methods tagged with the `Deprecated` annotation will be flagged as such in the generated output.

 #### Custom Response Descriptions
 Methods that return a custom response can use the `Response` annotation to describe the result.
 For example, this method declaration: